Coastal Wetland and Seagrass Accounting

 Step 2: Condition account

-Condition indicators are derived from field survey and remote sensing data using reference levels established from minimally disturbed sites in the same biogeographic region:
+Condition indicators derived from field survey and remote sensing, using minimally disturbed reference sites:

 | Condition variable | Observed value | VH (reference) | VL (degraded) | Indicator score |